hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 Nix, as a build tool or package manager, was not designed with any specific version control system in mind.
-In fact it predates any dominance of git, because Nix's general solution to the file ignoring problem, `filterSource`, was already implemented in 2007.
+In fact it predates any dominance of git, because Nix's general solution to the file ignoring problem, [filterSource](https://nixos.org/nix/manual/#builtin-filterSource), was already implemented in 2007.

 Over the last two to three years, various people have written functions to reuse these gitignore files.